 - Try Google AdWords.
 In starting out, Google AdWords will probably give you the best ROI as you can’t always afford to wait until Google decides to start ranking your content.
 In my opinion, it is worth it to hire out for this, as experience plays a large role in not wasting your AdWords spend.
 Most companies charge 10-20% of your spend.

-For over 20 years, the team at SLS Consulting, Inc., has been assisting law firms of all sizes achieve better rankings and a greater ROI on their marketing campaigns.
+Since 1999, the team at SLS Consulting, Inc., has been assisting law firms of all sizes achieve better rankings and a greater ROI on their marketing campaigns.
 For more information about how SLS can help you, call us today at (323) 254-1510.

 - Ask SLS